 WORDS BY CHRIS WALKER | @ONEDAVEBAMBER

-Discovering the whole series was available on YouTube, I spent the last few weeks drinking in the 90s nostalgia and the memories came flooding back.
-The garish shirts, the imitation Ravanelli celebration, cameos from Kasey Keller, Roberto di Matteo and many many more, and boy, oh boy, the music!
+Discovering the whole series was available on YouTube, I gleefully spent a few weeks drinking in the ‘90s nostalgia and the memories came flooding back.
+The garish shirts, the imitation Ravanelli celebration, cameos from Kasey Keller, Roberto di Matteo and so many more, and boy, oh boy, the music!
 The theme tune is classic Manic Street Preachers, backed up by a strong soundtrack featuring the likes of Republica, Chumbawamba and the Lightning Seeds, fondly remembered for their goal of the month music on Match of the Day.

-Set in the fictional town of Renford, our motley crew join the local youth league, having tried and failed to get onto the school team.
-It’s never quite made clear where Renford is supposed to be, but it’s a fair bet it’s intended to be the London suburbs given the prevailing accents, one or two notable exceptions aside.
+Set in the fictional town of Renford, our motley crew join the local youth league, having tried and failed to get onto their school football team.
+It’s never quite made clear where Renford is supposed to be, but it’s a fair bet it’s intended to be the London suburbs given the prevailing accents; one or two notable exceptions aside.

 It’s not to be confused with Brentford, however, with one university friend who is a fan of the Bees delighting in telling the story of how his father once sat down in front of the television expecting to watch Brentford Rejects.
 You can only imagine his disappointment not to be met with the sight of Leo Fortune-West and Joe Omigie, but rather the purple strips of Renford.

-Despite its apparent London setting, the Rejects were captained by Jason Summerbee, who, when not wearing the purple of Renford, would often be decked out in a Hull City shirt manufactured by classic 90s lower league brand Super League.
-In keeping with the foreign influx of the early Premier League years, the Rejects also had their own exotic star in “Italian” Bruno di Gradi, who turned out to be plain old Barry Grade with an even worse Brummie accent than his put-on Italian, presumably picked up from watching one too many episodes of Football Italia.
+Despite its apparent London setting, the Rejects were captained by Jason Summerbee, who, when not wearing the purple of Renford, would often be decked out in a Hull City shirt manufactured by classic ‘90s underdog brand Super League.
+In keeping with the foreign influx of the early Premier League years, the Rejects also had their own exotic star in so-called “Italian” Bruno di Gradi, who turned out to be plain old Barry Grade with an even worse Brummie accent than his put-on Italian, presumably picked up from watching one too many episodes of Football Italia.

-5-a-side veterans will be all too aware of the difficulty of finding a regular goalkeeper.
-My own struggling side has gone around two years without a designated keeper since losing our Sheffield-born Cypriot shotstopper who would get away with all sorts of insults directed at the referee in Greek, “malakas” being my personal favourite.
+Five-a-side veterans will be all too aware of the difficulty of finding a regular goalkeeper.
+My own struggling side has gone around two years without a designated keeper since losing our Sheffield-born Cypriot shotstopper who would get away with all sorts of insults directed at the referee in Greek: “malakas” being my personal favourite.
 Unlike my Thursday night team, the Rejects were spared the humiliation of having to take turns in goal, but were lumbered with wannabe-poet Ben Phillips.
-When trying out for the school team in the pilot episode, Ben is hit with a scathing zinger from PE teacher Mr Stoker: “Goalkeeper?
-Goal sleeper more like”.
+When trying out for the school team, in the pilot episode, Ben is hit with a scathing zinger from PE teacher Mr Stoker: “Goalkeeper?
+Goal-sleeper, more like.”
 Ouch.

-While I was in the process of researching and writing this piece, Chris Brookes of SheKicks.net interviewed Holly Davidson, who played Robin, and dug into some behind-the-scenes stories of filming.
+As this piece was being researched and written, Chris Brookes interviewed Holly Davidson, who played Robin, and dug into some behind-the-scenes stories of filming.
 Davidson speaks with fondness of her memories on the show and even a tinge of regret at leaving at the end of the first season, when Robin left the Rejects to sign for Chelsea Ladies.
 “It did turn into such an iconic kids’ programme, and I have so many people who remember me from it now, and that’s 20 years ago.
 So there is a bit of me that wishes I’d made a different decision on that one,” said Davidson.

 Davidson also explained how she gave up acting in her mid-20s to pursue a more stable career, finding a passion in personal training, about which she has published two books, one of them jointly with her sister Sadie Frost.
 Should Nickelodeon ever choose to bring the Rejects back for a one-off special and coax Davidson out of acting retirement, we would surely learn how Robin’s career sadly faded into obscurity after multiple loan spells at Vitesse Arnhem.
 Robin was replaced on the show by Sue White in the second season, and Mia Smith in the third and fourth, but neither fit into the group quite as well.

-Not only was Renford Rejects socially progressive, but it was also quite inventive, as demonstrated by the show-within-a-show Sportsview, which featured Vinny Rodrigues filming the matches on an old-school handheld camera.
-If the Rejects were around today, Vinny would surely be shooting the footage on an iPhone and hosting the show on YouTube - move over, Hashtag United.
+Not only was Renford Rejects socially progressive, but it was also inventive, as demonstrated by the show-within-a-show Sportsview, which featured Vinny Rodrigues filming the matches on an old-school handheld camera.
+If the Rejects were around today, Vinny would surely be shooting the footage on an iPhone and hosting the show on YouTube.
 In a bizarre turn of events, Vinny’s footage would be interspersed with cuts to a studio inhabited by Jim Rosenthal and Bob Wilson, who seemed equally bemused to be a part of the whole charade.